As Hmong immigrants in NC get older, their adult children shoulder the labor of interpretation

 Mer Yang has gained some understanding of English over the years, but he didn’t have time to fully learn the language while working and supporting his family.
 He’s been going to the doctor a lot more since he retired eight years ago, but still needs a family member to help him understand his health issues and convey his own concerns.

-“When I tell [the doctor] that I feel pain right here, he doesn’t understand... the pain,” Mer said.
+“When I tell [the doctor] that I feel pain right here, he doesn’t understand that the pain,” Mer said.
 “The pain that I tell him, he doesn’t understand.”

 “The Hmong language is very descriptive,” said Honey Yang Estrada, president of the North Carolina Community Health Workers Association and also the daughter of Hmong refugees.
 “A lot of times for our words, there’s not an exact one-to-one translation and it makes it really tricky.
 So being able to interpret specifically those healthcare terms is really critical.”